MaibornWolff/codecharta/visualization/README.md

 To containerize the visualization, please follow the below listed steps.

--   Start the docker container: `docker run -d -p 80:9000 codecharta/codecharta-visualization`.
+-   Start the docker container: `docker run -d -p 9000:80 codecharta/codecharta-visualization`.
 This detaches the container and exposes port 80 on the container and port 9000 on the host.
--   Open `localhost:9000` in your browser and you can already use the visualization!
+-   Open `localhost:9000` in your browser and you can already use the visualization, upload `cc.json` files and play around!

 # JSON structure